 She established numerous nationally acclaimed educational programs including Cabrini Schools, Chicago; Project Bridge, Cleveland, Ohio; and Choice, which placed teachers with doctorates in African American colleges to enable the college’s faculty time for further study.
 The United Negro Colleges granted her an honorary doctor of laws for this service.

 She promoted human rights by speaking worldwide, testifying to congress on the Equal Rights Amendment and by serving as an advisor to the World Council of Churches; United Farm Workers of California; and Native Americans at Wounded Knee, Pine Ridge, SD.
-Margaret founded the Inter-Religious Conference on Soviet Jewry, receiving Israel’s medal of honor from the late Golda Meir.
+Margaret founded the Inter-Religious Conference on Soviet Jewry, receiving Israel’s medal of honor.

 Margaret was passionate about women’s rights and feminism both within the Church and in society.
 She founded the National Coalition of American Nuns, the first feminist organization in the Catholic church; the Institute of Women Today, which serves women in prison.
 In the early 1980s, Margaret founded Maria Shelter and Casa Notre Dame in Chicago to provide safe housing, educational instruction and job skill training for women recently released from prison.
 In the mid-1980’s, Margaret signed a New York Times ad calling for dialogue on the issue of abortion within the Catholic Church citing that a diversity of opinions existed among faithful Catholics.

 Sister Margaret Ellen dedicated her life to serving God through her human rights ministry.
 “There was no one to speak for them,” she said.
 “I’m grateful to God for my call.”